Vigil (TV series)

 Vigil is a British police procedural drama television series created by Tom Edge and produced by World Productions.
 The series premiered on BBC One on 29 August 2021.
-The first series stars Suranne Jones, Rose Leslie, Shaun Evans, Paterson Joseph, Gary Lewis and Martin Compston, and is set in Scotland, primarily onboard HMS Vigil, a ballistic missile submarine of the Royal Navy.
+The first series comprises 6 episodes and stars Suranne Jones, Rose Leslie, Shaun Evans, Paterson Joseph, Gary Lewis and Martin Compston, and is set in Scotland and in the ocean adjacent to Scotland, primarily onboard HMS Vigil, a ballistic missile submarine of the Royal Navy.

-The second series premiered on 10 December 2023.
+The second series, again with 6 episodes, premiered on 10 December 2023.
 It replaces the nautical setting of the first series with a land-based drama that focuses on prototype drone technology.
 Jones, Leslie and Lewis reprise their roles with Dougray Scott and Romola Garai joining the main cast.

-In February 2025, it was renewed for a third series, to be set in an Arctic research station.
-Filming began in September 2025.
+In February 2025, it was renewed for a third series, also of 6 episodes, to be set in an Arctic research station on Svalbard.
+Filming began in September 2025, and the series premiered on 30 August 2026.

 Plot

 Series 1

 Detective Chief Inspector Amy Silva of Police Scotland is sent to HMS Vigil, a nuclear-powered Vanguard-class ballistic missile submarine, to investigate a death on board, which takes place shortly after the mysterious disappearance of a Scottish fishing trawler.
 Her investigations, and those of her colleagues ashore, bring the police into conflict with the Royal Navy and MI5, the British Security Service.

 The loss of the trawler Mhairi Finnea in the series bears similarities to the sinking of the FV Antares by Royal Navy nuclear-powered submarine HMS Trenchant in the Firth of Clyde in 1990.
 Families of the Antaress crew expressed upset at scenes of the Mhairi Finnea foundering; however, the BBC denied that the drama was inspired by or based on a specific real-life event.